 In hot and humid Singapore, it’s not uncommon that we wash our hair everyday.
-However, not all of us need to so every single day – it depends on your hair type.
+However, not all of us need to so every single day – it depends on your hair type and your level of activity.
 If you wash too often, you could be literally throwing money down the drain and damaging your hair at the same time.

 How often should you wash your hair?